nexpy/nexpy/_sources/pythonshell.rst.txt

 Links allow the same data to be used in different contexts without using more memory or disk space.

-.. note:: In earlier verions, links were required to have the same name
+.. note:: In earlier versions, links were required to have the same name
           as their parents, but this restriction has now been lifted.

 In the Python API, the user who is only interested in accessing the data